AnshumanTripathi/anshumantripathi.github.io/content/blog/software-engineering-job.md

 ## Functional programming
 - A functional programming language is based on functions which are blocks of code that take in some data, perform processing of the input and return an output based on processing.
-- An essential aspect of functional programming is that input data in the function arguments is not changed, i.e., the input is immutable.
 - Functional programming functions are considered individual entities and can be regarded as data.
 - Some examples of functional-oriented programming languages are Python, Ruby, Javascript, Golang, etc.
-- As seen, languages like Python and Ruby are flexible and mature enough to support both object-oriented and functional programming paradigms.

 As it can be seen languages like Python and Ruby are flexible and mature enough that they can support both object-oriented and functional programming paradigms.